 Once you’ve worked out your monthly outgoings, you’ll have an idea of how much your business needs to make for you.
 After that you’ll need to think about the start-up costs you’ll need to get your business off the ground.

 One of the biggest challenges when starting your own business can be the question of funding.
 This is where we can help.
-As well as providing you with the opportunity to apply for a low-interest loan of up to £5,000, we can also offer you one-to-one mentoring support and training.
+As well as providing you with the opportunity to apply for a low-interest personal loan for business purposes up to £25,000, we can also offer you one-to-one mentoring support and training.

 Tax can be taxing